 These studies may be applicable to other social-identity groups experiencing identity-related anxiety, as well as anyone who may have maladaptive coping processes.
 Note that coping strategies are not a one-size-fits-all.
 For some situations, one anxiety spectrum coping method might be really helpful, while the same situation could be unhelpful in other instances or for other people.
 For example: breathing techniques may help some people cope well with intense anxiety, while another person (or even the same person, at a different time) may be better served through medication and/or therapy to handle anxiety.

-Listing to our brain and body’s cues and advocating for the care that we need is a way to take good care our ourselves and our anxiety.
+Listening to our brain and body’s cues and advocating for the care that we need is a way to take good care our ourselves and our anxiety.

 A few research-supported at-home strategies for coping with anxiety symptoms include: